Cuba Visa and Passport Requirements

 Nationals not referred to in the chart need to have a visa to visit Cuba.

-Nationals of (1) the USA are subject to the Cuban assets control regulations enforced by the Office of Foreign Assets Control (OFAC; www.treasury.gov/resource-center/sanctions/Programs/pages/cuba.aspx).
+Nationals of (1) the USA are subject to the Cuban assets control regulations enforced by the Office of Foreign Assets Control (OFAC; http://www.treasury.gov/resource-center/sanctions/Programs/pages/cuba.aspx).
 Travel for touristic purposes is still prohibited.
 That said, it's possible to visit Cuba as an American if you're visiting for one of 12 specified reasons.
-The permitted reasons are: family visits, official business of the US government, journalistic activities, professional research, educational activities, public performances, athletic and other competitions, humanitarian projects, exportation, importation and transmission of information.
-Furthermore, US nationals wishing to visit Cuba must go through authorised tour operators and groups must be accompanied by tour guides.
+The permitted reasons are: family visits; official business of the U.S. government, foreign governments, and certain intergovernmental organizations; journalistic activity; professional research and professional meetings; educational activities; religious activities; public performances, clinics, workshops, athletic and other competitions and exhibitions; support for the Cuban people; humanitarian projects; activities of private foundations or research or educational institutes; exportation, importation, or transmission of information or informational materials; and certain authorised export transactions.

 Types and Cost